warmcat/lws-esp32-factory/README.md

 CMake v2.8 is too old... v3.7+ are known to work OK and probably other intermediate versions are OK.

+### 0.3: recent GNU Make

+3.8.1 is known to be too old.
+4.2.1 is known to work well.
+The point at which it works is likely to be somewhere inbetween those.
+If it builds but you get errors related to not being able to find the ROMFS at runtime, update your GNU make.

 ### Step 1: Clone and get lws submodule

 ```